euroteamoutreach/euroteamoutreach.org/source/markdown/_donate-2.html.markdown

 If you would like to make a financial contribution to one of our staff members, please [contact them directly](/team).
 Thank you!

+---

-*Contributions are solicited with the understanding that ETO has complete discretion and control over the use of all donated funds.
+*Contributions to ETO are solicited with the understanding that ETO has complete discretion and control over the use of all donated funds.
 ETO will attempt to honor requests to support particular causes or individuals, but the final decision on the use of all funds rests with the organization.*